Neuquensaurus: Description

 Neuquensaurus has an almost complete skeleton.
 Among the preserved elements are a scapula.
 The scapula is co-ossified with the coracoid, a feature also found in Opisthocoelicaudia.
 In general aspect, the scapula resembles Saltasaurus, Opisthocoelicaudia, Lirainosaurus, and Alamosaurus.
 The coracoids of the scapulae are roughly quadrangular in shape, and are alike Saltasaurus and Lirainosaurus, but not Opisthocoelicaudia, Rapetosaurus, or Isisaurus, all of which have a rounded coracoid.

 Many characters distinguish Neuquensaurus from other titanosaurians.
 The features found by Otero in 2010 are: the possession of posterior caudal centra that are dorsoventrally flattened, and strongly developed fibular lateral tuberosity.

+Geometric morphometric analysis of the vertebral centra of Neuquensaurus suggests that two distinct morphotypes existed, one of which had four spinoprezygapophyseal laminae and included specimens assigned to both N. australis and N. robustus, potentially lending validity to the hypothesis that two different species of Neuquensaurus existed.

 Classification

 Neuquensaurus is a derived saltasaurine.
 Its closest relatives were Saltasaurus, Rocasaurus, and Bonatitan, and together they made up Saltasaurinae.

 The cladogram from Rubilar-Rogers et al. (2021) is shown below:

 Paleoecology

 Neuquensaurus is known from fossils from the Anacleto Formation.